Totonac languages: Clitics in Filomeno Mata Totonac

-Clitics are a morpheme of a word that also has syntactic characteristics.
-Clitics are used in different categories of negation/negative polarity items, aspectual adverbials and other adverbials as well.
-The aspectual enclitics contain =ts’ḁ meaning ‘already’ and =kú’ụ meaning 'just;still’.
+Clitics are a bound morphemes that also have syntactic characteristics.
+They are used in different categories of negation/negative polarity items, aspectual adverbials and other adverbials as well.
+The aspectual enclitics include =ts’ḁ meaning ‘already’ and =kú’ụ meaning 'just;still’.
 Proclitics and enclitics attach to word classes in this language.
 For negative intensifiers, tuu=, tii=, łaa= and čii= can attach to nouns, pronouns, adjectives, adverbs and numbers.
-There are other clitics that are proclitics such as maya meaning 'nothing but' and laa meaning 'like' that attach to only nouns.
-Examples of proclitics on how they are used in some sentences are shown in the following table.
+There are other clitics that are proclitics such as maya meaning 'nothing but' and laa meaning 'like' that attach only to nouns.
+Some examples of proclitics and how they are used are given in the following table.